rjellis/pijp-dti/README.md

 **Applies the generated or edited b0 mask to the DWI**

-Saves a copy of the automatic mask (as the final mask) and applies the binary mask to the copy.
+Saves a copy of the automatic mask (as the final mask) and applies the final mask to the registered DWI.

 ## 6. TensorFit